Putin claims victory in Mariupol despite steel-mill holdouts

 “The Russian agenda now is not to capture these really difficult places where the Ukrainians can hold out in the urban centers, but to try and capture territory and also to encircle the Ukrainian forces and declare a huge victory,” retired British Rear Adm.
 Chris Parry said.

-For weeks now, Russian officials have said capturing the mostly Russian-speaking Donbas is the war’s main objective.
+Russian officials for weeks have said capturing the mostly Russian-speaking Donbas is the war’s main objective.
 Moscow’s forces opened the new phase of the fighting this week along a 300-mile (480-kilometer) front from the northeastern city of Kharkiv to the Azov Sea.

 While Russia continued heavy air and artillery attacks in those areas, it did not appear to gain any significant ground over the past few days, according to military analysts, who said Moscow’s forces were still ramping up the offensive.